CarlosChicata/data_world_portfolio/Projects/POC/AWS_convert_csv_to_iceberg_format/README.md

 * _List the ways to convert from csv format to iceberg format_ :white_check_mark:
 * _Create a matrix to comparing the ways of data conversion_ :white_check_mark:
-* _Indicate the limitations and benefits for each ways of data conversion_ :white_large_square:
+* _Indicate the limitations and benefits for each ways of data conversion_ :white_check_mark:
 * _Diagram of arquitecture for all each ways of data conversion_ :white_check_mark:
 * _Indicate the important of iceberg format_ :white_check_mark: